Brian-Pho/CR4-DL/content/posts/textbooks/an-introduction-to-information-theory/index.md

 - Before, it wasn’t thought that the noise and signal could be separated in a noisy channel.
 - Shannon characterized noise in a noisy channel and separated it from the signal.
 - The rate of transmission of information depends both on the amount of noise/uncertainty in the channel and on the message source.
-- The whole problem of efficient and error-free communication turns out to be the removing from messages the somewhat inefficient redundancy and then adding redundancy, of the right kind, in order to allow the correction of errors made in transmission.
+- The whole problem of efficient and error-free communication turns out to be the removing from messages the somewhat inefficient redundancy and then adding redundancy, of the right kind, to allow the correction of errors made in transmission.

 ## Chapter 9: Many Dimensions